 If you experienced a sexual assault in the last 120 hours (five days), please go to the Adult Emergency Room at MUSC Health.
-We are the only medical facility in the Tri-county area that can provide emergency services to people who have experienced a sexual assault.
+MUSC Health is the only medical facility in the Tri-county area that can provide emergency services to people who have experienced a sexual assault.
 These services are free and can be anonymous if you wish.
 A specialized nurse called a Sexual Assault Nurse Examiner (SANE) will conduct the exam.
-We are available 24 hours per day Monday through Sunday, including holidays.
+Exams are available 24 hours per day Monday through Sunday, including holidays.

 Before the Exam

-After the assault, please do not eat or drink, avoid showering, bathing, douching, swimming and gargling.
+After the assault or rape, please do not eat or drink, avoid showering, bathing, douching, swimming and gargling.
 Don’t use the bathroom, or change your clothes until you see the SANE nurse.
 If you must use the bathroom, please “drip-dry”, do not wipe.
 If you must change your clothing, please place them in a paper (not plastic) bag and bring them with you.

 During the Exam